The Financial Conduct Authority

-They also have the power to fine those who abuse the market or betray the good faith of customers, and they are not limited in the fines that they can dish out.
+They also have the power to fine those who abuse the market or betray the good faith of customers, and they are not limited to the fines that they can issue.
 If this is not enough, they are also able to apply for injunctions to prevent them from working as well as forcing them to pay constitution.
 In extreme cases, they even have the power to prosecute.

 In other words, the FCA can create a lot of problems for companies that do not play by the rules.
 And they can do all of this with whatever notice they wish, which means that they can deal with situations quickly as and when required.

 The FCA has made a number of changes to the way payday loan companies can lend money to customers.
 It now has power over 50,000 firms that lend a total of around £200bn every year.
 Here are some of the biggest changes:

 - Currently, a person who cannot afford to repay a loan at the end of the month is able to let it roll over into the next month.
 Although convenient at the time, this small loan can end up spiralling out of control and creating a long-term debt due to interest fees and rollover fees.
 New FCA rules state a person is only able to roll over a loan twice before it needs to be paid, preventing repayments adding up and creating a cycle of debt.

 - A Continuous Payment Authority (CPA) is used by most payday lenders to collect payments, however, not all lenders give sufficient notice when taking money out of your account.
 This can lead to bank charges or people having difficulty paying their bills on time.
 Lenders are now limited to just two failed CPA attempts before contacting you, rather than being allowed to continue to try and withdraw money from your account.